sec-ml/puppet-roadwarrior/README.md

 in some areas (eg automatic generation of keys/certs) but dumb in other areas (eg limited configurability to keep things simple for users).

-If you're wanting the simpliest possible way to configure a VPN for your iOS or Android device this is the module for you.
+If you're wanting the simplest possible way to configure a VPN for your iOS or Android device this is the module for you.
 If you want a module that exposes every possible StrongSwan option, it's not.

+... time passes ...

+It's now the future, 2024 to be precise.
+Some stuff happened between 2016 and now, but I wouldn't look too deeply into it if I were you... just pretend everything is fine.

+One big change, it's now really easy to connect to devices securely without a RoadWarrior VPN... haha, only kidding.
+But there are at least lots of other options to make it simple to create and manage configs... haha, got you again.

+**You still need this.**

 # Features